The-Mcorp/voicemail-express-amazon-connect/README_1159.md

 - Amazon Connect instance already set up

 ## Deployment Steps

+This walks through deploying the dev environment.
+Replace any instance of dev with the new environment (e.g., prod)

 ### 1. Set Up Project Structure
 Ensure you have the necessary files: